 The United States of America has a bizarre and convoluted history when it comes to ratifying UN treaties.
 The Republican Party has firmly set the tone for how America responds, viewing them as an infringement to US sovereignty.

 According to the Economist, a long-standing fear about the UN among conservatives is that the social and economic rights established by their treaties could provoke lawsuits demanding the US government pays out.
-To address concerns, America generally does not ratifies UN treaties and human-rights pacts for fear they could overrule existing US laws.
+To address concerns, America generally does not ratify UN treaties and human-rights pacts.
+They fear they could overrule existing US laws.

 In an in-depth opinion piece for the Boston Globe, Jeffrey D. Sachs charts the practice right back to 1973, when the United States passed legislation to protect people with disabilities.
 This was followed by the Americans with Disabilities Act in 1990.
-This act inspired the member states of the United Nations to adopt the Convention on the Rights of Persons with Disabilities, which President Barack Obama signed in 2009.
+This act inspired the member states of the UN to adopt the Convention on the Rights of Persons with Disabilities.
+President Barack Obama signed it in 2009.

 However, the US Senate refused to ratify it, voting 61 in favor, 38 against, falling five votes short of the two-thirds majority needed for ratification.
-The 38 Senators in opposition were all Republican and were under the general impression that ratifying the treaty would “surrender our nation’s sovereignty to unelected UN bureaucrats.”
+The 38 Senators in opposition were all Republican.
+They were under the general impression that ratifying the treaty would “surrender our nation’s sovereignty to unelected UN bureaucrats.”

 Despite signing the treaty, which sent out the message that America abides by its contents, by not ratifying it means it’s not legally binding.
-The United States joined the likes of North Korea, Libya, and Uzbekistan, as the only countries to have signed but not ratified the treaty, out of 160 nations worldwide.
-Advocates claim that this could lead to America being viewed as out of touch with the rest of the world, hamper its development and progress, and become a hindrance to the United Nations’ efforts of building a better global society.
+The United States joined the likes of North Korea, Libya, and Uzbekistan.
+They are the only countries to have signed but not ratified the treaty out of 160 nations worldwide.
+Advocates claim that this could lead to America being viewed as out of touch with the rest of the world.
+It would also hamper its development and progress, and become a hindrance to the United Nations’ efforts of building a better global society.

 Another important milestone, the Convention on the Rights of the Child, was also thrown out by America, along with Somalia and South Sudan.
 The treaty was adopted by the UN General Assembly in 1989 and became one of the most widely adopted human-rights pacts globally.
 It set standards for healthcare, education, penal laws and social services, and gives children the right to have a say on what affects them.
 America signed it in 1995 but never ratified it.